chandrasekar246/solid-principles/README.md

 	- Violations of ISP -> Fat interfaces, interfaces with low cohesion, empty method implementations.

 5. DIP <br/>
-	High-level modules should not depend on low-level modules.
-Both should depend on abstractions and abstractions should not depend on details rather details should depend on abstractions.
+	High-level modules should not depend on low-level modules, both should depend on abstractions and abstractions should not depend on details rather details should depend on abstractions.

 	- Dependency Injection is different from Dependency Inversion